-- Outdated KM / Document Templates Widgets allow to quickly see outdated packages and document templates in case the FAIR Wizard Registry connection is configured. - Usage Widget summarises the usage just as is also possible to see in the Usage. - Configure Organization Widget quickly navigates to Organization Settings if it is not yet done.
+- Outdated KM / Document Templates Widgets allow to quickly see outdated packages and document templates in case the FAIR Wizard Registry connection is configured. - Import KM / Document Template Widgets allow to proceed easily to import of a knowledge model or a document template in case the FAIR Wizard Registry connection is configured. - Administrator - Outdated KM / Document Templates Widgets allow to quickly see outdated packages and document templates in case the FAIR Wizard Registry connection is configured. - Usage Widget summarizes the usage just as is also possible to see in the Usage. - Configure Organization Widget quickly navigates to Organization Settings if it is not yet done.